tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement.SessionManagers/README.md

 ### CachedSqlSessionManager

-A cached`ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
+A cached `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
 The results for a particular feature flag name will be cached for 60 seconds.
 This object is configured using a `CachedSqlSessionManagerSettings` object.

 It uses [LazyCache](https://github.com/alastairtree/LazyCache) under the hood.

+### StaticAnswerSessionManager

+An `ISessionManager` implementation which always returns the same answer for the feature name.
+It's really only useful in testing scenarios where you need to validate both control pathways in the code.

 ## Target